+Have you noticed that your bird responds differently to different colors and might even be startled by certain shades?
 Birds across the globe come in all colors — it’s one of the delights of birdwatching.
 In the home, parakeets, parrots, and canaries are well known for their beautiful plumage, another appealing aspect of owning these pets.
-But you may also have noticed that your bird responds differently to different colors and might even be startled by certain shades.
-With careful observation and a little planning, you can avoid upsetting your bird with these specific hues.
+But nature has given our feathered friends an instinct to perceive particular bright colors as a threat and thus avoid them.
+With careful observation and a little planning, you can avoid upsetting your bird with specific hues.

 Another color that may frighten your bird is white.
 Like red, this is often used as a warning sign because it stands out, particularly for your bird’s special eyes.
 It’s unlikely that your pet will tremble in terror every time he sees your white walls, but you’ll want to avoid bright spots that may catch the light and scare him inadvertently.